sreenivasan96/hello-world/README.md

-# hello-world
+# Python for beginners like me
-Python for me and beginners
+print("Hello World")